ucla-biostat203b-2020winter/ucla-biostat203b-2020winter.github.io/syllabus.md

 ## Homework

-You will be required to hand in 4-6 homework assignments throughout the quarter.
+There will be 4-6 homework assignments throughout the quarter.

 ## Exam